-Students in my group are exposed to a wide array of topics in organometallic, inorganic and solid state chemistry.
+Students in my group are exposed to a wide array of topics in organometallic and inorganic.
 Design and synthesis of fundamentally interesting, catalytically active and application oriented compounds form the central effort of our research program.
 We employ a variety of spectroscopic techniques (e.g. multinuclear NMR), thermal analysis and diffractometry in order to characterize the materials we prepare.

 The Richeson lab committed to an environment of mutual respect and upholds the highest standard of ethical and professional behavior that must be free of harassment and discrimination.
 All lab members are expected to abide by policies on discrimination and harassment, which you can (and must) read about here: https://www.uottawa.ca/respect/en

 The lab is committed to ensuring a safe, friendly, and accepting environment for everybody.
 We will not tolerate any verbal or physical harassment or discrimination on the basis of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.